asaddiqu/QCD_ana/README.md

 ```
 You can go with the inclusive case by the same way.
 ### Please Note
-Don't forget to change the "output_qcd" root files path  and "bh_plots" path to
+- Don't forget to change the "output_qcd" root files path  and "bh_plots" path to
 read and save the plot properly.
+- Object ID and other cuts are applied in FirstBHMacro.C